dailymotion/webpack-multi-output/README.md

 This will create a `en.json` and a `fr.json`, each one with their corresponding assets.

-## Combining with other plugins
+## Uglify

 Depending on the plugins you want to use in parallel, be carefull where the order of your plugins in your configuration.

 The plugin performs a replacement in the code.
 If you want to use the Uglify plugin in parallel **and** the files you are requiring are json, you can use the `uglify` option so the json content will be minified.
+This will give you a huge perf boost when bundling as uglify will run only once.

-If you are not using `webpack-multi-output` to require json, make sure to use the Uglify plugin **after** so the code replaced will be minified.
+If you are not using `webpack-multi-output` to require something else than json, make sure to use the Uglify plugin **after** so the code replaced will be minified.

 ```js
 // ...